Brandon Creighton: Tenure

-2014 elections
+Texas Senate

 On October 3, 2013, State Senator Tommy Williams said he would not run again in the State Senate Republican primary election scheduled for March 4, 2014.

 In May 10, 2014, special election to fill the Senate seat that Williams left, Creighton came in first place with 45 percent of the vote.
 Creighton received 45.2 percent, Toth 23.7 percent, Bunch 21.8 percent, and Galloway 9.3 percent.
 Creighton and Toth faced other in a runoff election on August 5, 2014.

 Creighton won the August 5, 2014, special election runoff for the District 4 seat in the Texas Senate, 67 to 33 percent, over fellow former state representative Republican Steve Toth of The Woodlands.

 Rice University political science professor Mark Jones said both Creighton and Toth "are significantly more conservative than Williams."